austinmilt/tap-cash/backend/README.md

 Install Google Cloud CLI https://cloud.google.com/sdk/docs/install.
 When asked if you want to set up your account, do so and follow the steps.
 Select `wgmi-cc` as the organization/project when prompted.

+Copy `.env.example.yml` to `.env.local.yml` (and `.env.prod.yml` if you are deploying functions) and fill out the environment variables for the correct environment(s).

 ## Contributing
 ### Adding a function
 1. Create the function code where appropriate inside `src`.